chaseterry/chaseterry.github.io/_posts/2016-9-18-Week-Four.md

 ## Tip of the Week
 To keep you (and hopefully your pair programming partner) in good spirits during long coding sessions, check out [fun linux commands](http://www.tecmint.com/20-funny-commands-of-linux-or-linux-is-fun-in-terminal/) for a series of entertaining, wacky, or otherwise fun linux commands that have no practice uses, but are amusing.
 One of my favorites is “sl”, which is short for Steam Locomotive.
 You might have stumbled onto it as it is installed on all of the lab machines and happens whenever you type in “sl” or “LS”.

-## Tip of the Week
-A very neat game I've discovered this week is [John Conway's Game of Life](http://www.bitstorm.org/gameoflife/).
-If you've